Simple Meal Planning Strategies for Cancer Treatment and Recovery

 Start Small: Focus on One Meal

-Instead of trying to plan every meal, I recommend you begin with just one.
+Instead of trying to plan every meal, it can help to begin with just one.
 Choose the meal that feels most challenging for you right now.
 By concentrating on one meal at a time, you'll keep things manageable and avoid overwhelm.

 Tip: Write it down.
 You can download my meal planner below, use the notes section on your phone, or find lovely planners online or in shops.